 For those that prefer not to travel by night, the day time service arrives in Moutiers in late afternoon on Saturday.
-Book your tickets for the snow train here at www.eurostar.com.
+Book your tickets for the snow train at the Eurostar website.

 If weekend travel is not an option for you there are daily services from London.
 This requires a change of station in Paris from Gare du Nord to Paris Austerlitz, to the direct TGV domestic train service that arrives in Moutiers later in the afternoon.
-Timetables and tickets can be arranged in advance here: rail-europe.com.
+Timetables and tickets can be arranged in advance from Rail Europe.

 It is possible to drive to Meribel so long as you don’t mind a full day of driving.
 The journey takes between 7 and 10 hours from Calais depending on the weather, traffic, and driving style.
 It might be worth checking the weather forecast as this may impact your route, and sometimes, if you know it’s going to be really cold (probably between late December and February), you may want to top your radiator coolant with a heavier mix to avoid it freezing, and take a set of snow chains no matter what the forecast says.
 When the conditions are particularly bad the police sometimes restrict access to resort to only those with snow chains and/or snow tires.